markonikolas/bedrock-starter/README.md

 ./bootstrap.sh
 ```

+If the development environment is working correctly, you can skip to [configuring](#configuring-htaccess) .htaccess.

+---

 ### Manual setup

 If an automated setup fails for some reason or you don't trust shell scripts, you'll need to start development environment manually